 In employment and labor law cases, properly documenting your efforts to find other work is critical to discharging the legal obligation to mitigate damages.

-If you’re looking for employment lawyers to assist you with mitigation and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!
+If you’re looking for employment lawyers to assist you with mitigation and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone a (416) 640-2667 today!